-Item Timeline Funding Sources 1 Complete context studies of, and designate as appropriate, areas, places, buildings, structures, landscapes and other objects having historical, cultural, architectural, Ongoing Certified Local Government grants archaeological and/or engineering significance to the African-American, Asian, Latino and Native American communities.
-Federal Transportation Enhancement programs 2 Develop an annual work plan for the Heritage Preservation Commission that prioritizes: Ongoing • Federal Transit survey and designation work; Enhancement programs education; and Federal Investment stakeholder engagement.
-Tax Credits, including the Federal Historic rvation 3 Develop and fund the creation of programs and materials to educate staff, partners and the public about the history of the city; the rationale and laws behind - and importance of - preservation activities; and how preservation activities relate to both public and private Ongoing Preservation Tax Incentives Program ese property.
-Save America's Treasures Cultural Preservation 4 Establish a consistent cycle of survey, evaluation and designation projects for areas, places, buildings, structures, landscapes and other objects having historical, cultural, architectural, archaeological and/or engineering significance.
+Item Timeline Funding Sources 1 Complete context studies of, and designate as appropriate, areas, places, buildings, structures, landscapes and other objects having historical, cultural, architectural, archaeological and/or engineering significance to the African-American, Asian, Latino and Native American communities.
+Ongoing Certified Local Government grants Federal Transportation 2 Develop an annual work plan for the Heritage Preservation Commission that prioritizes: survey and designation work; education; and Ongoing Enhancement programs Federal Transit Enhancement programs Federal Investment Tax Credits, including Cultural Preservation 3 stakeholder engagement.
+Develop and fund the creation of programs and materials to educate staff, partners and the public about the history of the city; the rationale and laws behind - and importance of - preservation activities; and how preservation activities relate to both public and private property.
+Ongoing the Federal Historic Preservation Tax Incentives Program Save America's Treasures Itural Pre 4 Establish a consistent cycle of survey, evaluation and designation projects for areas, places, buildings, structures, landscapes and other objects having historical, cultural, architectural, archaeological and/or engineering significance.
 Ongoing Preserve America program and Cu 5 Produce and consistently update a list of outside preservation funding resources to provide to internal and external partners.
-Ongoing State of Minnesota programs, including Heritage a 6 Support neighborhood revitalization and reinvestment by using heritage preservation tools, such as historic tax credits, in African-American, Asian, Latino and Native American communities.
-Ongoing State Grants-in Aid, State Capital Projects Grants-in-Aid and State Historic Preservation Tax Ĭ 7 Establish an inter-departmental staff team advisory group to address City department applications and issues.
-Short-Term Non-profit organizations, 8 Fund a City staff position to focus on grant-writing and resource allocation.
-Short-Term such as Preservation 9 Create a "Pocket Guide to Preservation in Saint Paul (and how the City can help)".
+Ongoing State of Minnesota programs, including Heritage ar 6 Support neighborhood revitalization and reinvestment by using heritage preservation tools, such as historic tax credits, in African-American, Asian, Latino and Native American communities.
+Ongoing State Grants-in Aid, State Capital Projects Grants-in-Aid and State Historic Preservation Tax Ť 7 Establish an inter-departmental staff team advisory group to address City department applications and issues.
+Short-Term Incentives 8 Fund a City staff position to focus on grant-writing and resource allocation.
+Short-Term Non-profit organizations, such as Preservation 9 Create a "Pocket Guide to Preservation in Saint Paul (and how the City can help)".
 Short-Term Alliance of Minnesota and 10 Develop a clearinghouse where information pertaining to heritage and cultural preservation can be collected and disseminated to City departments and the public.
 Short-Term Historic Saint Paul 11 Develop a process and set of criteria to assess the economic viability of historic resources, with an eye toward determining which economic incentives should be used for the rehabilitation of historic resources to realize their full economic potential.
 Medium-Term